LauraBeatris/github-compare/README.md

 <hr>

-<p> <strong>Type "username/repository-name" and see informations about the repository, like how many forks, starts, issues and the last commit </strong> </p>
+<p> <small>Type "username/repository-name" and see informations about the repository, like how many forks, starts, issues and when was the last commit </small> </p>

 <h2> Technologies: React, Styled Components, Axios, MomentJS</h2>